 DID YOU KNOW…

-If you were in a room with ten people, three of them would not have access to clean water and six of them would not have basic sanitation.
+If you were in a room with ten people, three would not have access to clean water, and six would not have basic sanitation.

 Or look at it this way, if you have ten people in your neighborhood, the majority would be lacking something that we, in the United States, take for granted daily: basic human rights to have clean water and proper sanitation.